Rinnegatamante/layton-vita/README.md

 ## Credits

 - TheFloW for the original .so loader.
-- withLogic for testing the homebrew and providing screenshots.
+- withLogic for testing the homebrew.